Skip to content

 As time goes on, dark energy makes distant galaxies recede from us ever faster in our expanding Universe.
 But nothing truly disappears.

-This selection of 55 galaxies from the JWST's GLASS Early Release Science program span a variety of ranges in redshift and mass.
+This selection of 55 galaxies from the JWST's GLASS Early Release Science program spans a variety of ranges in redshift and mass.
 This helps teach us what shapes galaxies take on over a range of masses and stages in cosmic time/evolution, revealing a number of very massive, very early, yet very evolved-looking galaxies.
 If we can see them now, they'll always be visible, a contrast to the myth of the disappearing Universe.

-(Credit: C. Jacobs, K. Glazebrook et al., arXiv:2208.06516, 2022)
+Credit: C. Jacobs, K. Glazebrook et al., arXiv:2208.06516, 2022

 Key Takeaways